British weather in July

 2015 A cyclonic month, slightly cooler than average.
 However the record July maximum of 2006 is beaten, with 36.7C at Heathrow on the 1st.
 The "heatwave" is limited to one day, as a narrow plume of hot air dragged up from southern Spain covers the southeast.
 There are thunderstorms elsewhere.
 It is the new hottest day at Wimbledon too, with 35.7C beating the 34.6C set in 1976.
 It was a very wet month, with an average of 87.3 mm (131%).
 The wettest day was the 17th, with 88.3 mm falling at Cambridge Botanic Gardens in a thunderstorm.
 There were records of large hail across the country the same day.
 Sunshine was close to average (188 hours average, 99%).

 2016 Slightly warmer than average overall.
 Unsettled first half, then with a fine spell, and a hot spell from the 18th to 29th, before turning thundery, the month finishing unsettled.
-Rainfall was about average overall (104%) bit better in the NW and drier in the SE, and very dry in the south.
+Rainfall was about average overall (104%), being a bit wetter in the NW and drier in the SE, and very dry in the south.
 It was quite a dull month, with 92% of average sunshine.
-The highest temperature of the month was 33.5C at Brize Norton (Oxon), and 33.9C at Jersey Airport on the 19th.
+The highest temperature of the month was 33.5C at Brize Norton (Oxon), and 35.2 St Hellier, Jersey ,on the 19th.
 97.9 mm of rain fell at Nunraw Abbey (East Lotion) on the 20th.

 2017 An unsettled month, with a few brief fine spells.
 It was fairly warm in the SE in the first half of the month, then cooler and wetter.
 It was quite a thundery month.
 The CET was 16.8C, close to average.
 Sunshine was above or below average in the south, and above in the far NW.
 Unusually, July 2017 was sunnier in the Shetland Islands than in Cornwall (the 8th such occasion since 1929), It was wetter than average, with nearly twice the long-term average in the south and southeast.
 The highest temperature of the month was 32.2 at Heathrow on the 6th.
 78.0 mm of rain fell at Okehampton (Devon) on the 30-31st.
 There was devastating flash flooding in the Cornish coastal village of Coverack, on the Lizard Peninsula, with a 1m surge of water, following heavy rain in a thunderstorm on the 18th, when 170 may have fallen locally.

 2019.
 Very warm overall.
 A cool start, followed by high pressure building, particularly giving fine weather overt he south and west.
-The second half od the month was more unsettled, but there was an exceptional hot stpell 22 - 26 July.
+The second half od the month was more unsettled, but there was an exceptional hot spell 22 - 26 July.
 A new July record was set on the 25th with 38.1 in Cambridge in an exceptional heatwave.
 It was later confirmed that 38.7C (101.7F) was reached at Cambridge Botanical Gardens the same day, beating 2003 and setting a new overall UK record high temperature.
 Overall rainfall was 114%, but it was relatively dry in the SW and Wales.
 Sunshine was exactly average.
+There was an interesting pheneomenon on 25 July at Donna Nook (Lincs.) when during a "heat burst" at 10.20 pm the temperature briefly rose from 22°C to 32°C.

 July in history